ShuweiLeung/Style-Transfer/CycleGAN/README.md

 `python3 CycleGAN_main.py --dataset [dataset_name]`

 `CycleGAN_main.py` invokes `network.py` to generate generator and discriminator.
-During the training process, the main function will invoke `train.py` and `test.py` to translate training pictures and test pictures in folders. `utils.py` contains some auxiliary functions.
+During the training process, the main function will invoke `train.py` and `test.py` to translate training pictures and test pictures in dataset folders. `utils.py` contains some necessary auxiliary functions.

 ## Dataset